factorhouse/slipway/README.md

                      :max-binary-message-size "max websocket binary message size"}
 ```

-The defaults should be reasonable for general use.
 See Jetty docs to understand how to tune websockets for your own purposes.

 ----